UPPMAX/uppmax_intro_python/docs/sessions/introduction_basic_python.md

 !!! info "Content"

-    - The course emphasises hands-on experience with Python in the UPPMAX environment.
+    - The course emphasises hands-on experience with Python in an HPC environment.
 It focuses on the basics and can be taken by someone without any prior Python experience.
     - You will learn: